Ophthalmology Conferences | Ophthalmology Meetings | Eye Conferences | Berlin | Germany | Europe Meetings | Workshops

 Florida International University USA

-We are elated to invite you to the 38th European Ophthalmology Congress which is going to be held in every one’s dream destination London, UK.
+We are elated to invite you to the 39th European Ophthalmology Congress which is going to be held in every one’s dream destination Berlin, Germany.

 Join many of the ophthalmologists, optometrists, eye surgeons, eye care specialists, physicians, radiologists, medical imaging specialists, clinical researchers & scientists, professors, ophthalmology equipment companies, medical practitioners, diagnostic instruments in optometry and all the professionals from various multispecialty areas as they come together to share, partake research ideas, explore new collaborative, build career beginnings and witness the finest of the ophthalmology research community has to offer.